 SafeWise volunteers undertake a range of roles including :

-- General support – you’ll be the first point of contact for our visitors – welcoming people on reception, processing telephone enquiries, as well as helping with the day-to-day running of the centre, setting-up rooms and making sure everything runs smoothly.
+- General Assistant – you’ll be the first point of contact for our visitors – welcoming people on reception, processing telephone enquiries, as well as helping with the day-to-day running of the centre, setting-up rooms and making sure everything runs smoothly.

 If you have other skills or interests that aren’t mentioned above that you feel we could use, then we would love to hear from you, so please do get in touch.

 Melissa joined the volunteering team when SafeWise was starting out.
 “I brought my children to a SafeWise open day when my other half was a watch manager for the fire service and thought wow, what a place!
-“I knew I wanted to get involved and it suits me down to ground as I enjoy working with people and it comes naturally to me as a people person.”
+I knew I wanted to get involved and it suits me down to ground as I enjoy working with people and it comes naturally to me as a people person.”

 “I’ve been volunteering since 2013, helping out with the day-to-day running of the centre and admin support to doing tours now too.
-“The volunteers we have here are amazing.
-“Some come the same day every week, some book their days months in advance or choose their slots at late notice.
+The volunteers we have here are amazing.
+Some come the same day every week, some book their days months in advance or choose their slots at late notice.
 Someone always jumps in to cover at the last minute if help or cover is needed or we if need change shifts to help each other out.
-“SafeWise is a valuable place, it’s so rewarding and I am so proud of what we have here, I really am.”
+SafeWise is a valuable place, it’s so rewarding and I am so proud of what we have here, I really am.”

 “As a teacher I taught for many years and brought school groups on trips to SafeWise in Bournemouth.
-“When I retired I already knew I wanted to stay involved with helping children stay safe.
-It just seems a really important thing to do.
-“I would recommend volunteering at SafeWise - and regularly do so to my friends and people I meet.”
+When I retired I already knew I wanted to stay involved with helping children stay safe.
+It just seems a really important thing to do.”